The COVID symptoms you get depend on how many vaccine jabs you’ve had, major study says

 - Persistent cough

-“Loss of smell comes in at number 9 and shortness of breath comes far down the list at number 30, indicating the symptoms as recorded previously are changing with the evolving variants of the virus,” the research team said.
+“Loss of smell comes in at No. 9 and shortness of breath comes far down the list at No. 30, indicating the symptoms as recorded previously are changing with the evolving variants of the virus,” the research team said.

 Being fully vaccinated and boosted against COVID lowers the risk of becoming severely ill with the virus, particularly if you’re also young and healthy.